 You’ll learn about the basic processes of human communication and swallowing and explore research in human communication differences and disorders.
 By applying the latest knowledge of assessment, prevention, and intervention you will improve the quality of life for people with communication challenges.

-- Gain leadership experience outside the classroom through a wide range of experiential learning opportunities.
+You’ll get a first-hand look at the field and gain valuable experience through a wide range of experiential learning opportunities.

-- Work closely with world-class faculty who bring professional experience and a real-world perspective to their classes.
+Work closely with world-class faculty who bring professional experience and a nuanced perspective to their classes.

-Speech-language pathologists work in hospitals, skilled nursing facilities, schools, clinics, private practice, early intervention centers, and homes.
-Employment of speech-language pathologists is projected to grow 21% from 2014 to 2024, more than twice the national average for all occupations.
+The U.S. Bureau of Labor Statistics projects the employment of speech-language pathologists to grow by 25% from 2019 to 2029, approximately six times higher than the national average for all occupations.
 This is due to factors that include a growing population of older adults, increased awareness of speech and language disorders in younger children, and medical advances that improve the survival rate of victims of trauma and stroke.

 Locally, North Dakota’s rapidly growing population has increased the number of children needing speech and language therapy.
 This pronounced need has resulted in abundant employment opportunities in our region.

 - Voice and Speech Coach

 - Speech-Language Pathology Assistant